Purpose of Practicum

 Upon review of your application, you will be notified by email of your selection status, which may include scheduling an interview.
 Interviews will be conducted virtually at the end of January and early February

-If you are accepted as a practicum student and are affiliated with a college or university, please note that prior to the start of your practicum, an affiliation agreement must be entered into between Penn State Health Milton S. Hershey Medical Center and your school.
-If a contract is failed to be negotiated, the practicum placement becomes void.
+Please note the college or university you are affiliated with on your application.
+Prior to the start of your practicum, an affiliation agreement must be in place with Penn State Health Milton S. Hershey Medical Center and your school.
+If a contract is failed to be negotiated, if not already standing, the practicum placement becomes void.

 This is an unpaid practicum.
 Please also be advised that required clearances, housing, and transportation are the responsibility of the student.